 Core beliefs may include the belief that one is vulnerable and will be unable to cope without their loved one.
 They may lack belief in their ability to cope and function independently.

-Precipitating factors include stress, routine changes (e.g. a parent working away for longer hours), entering into a romantic relationship as an adult, or becoming a parent
+Factors associated with the definitive onset of separation anxiety may include: stress, routine changes (e.g. a parent working away for longer hours), entering into a romantic relationship as an adult, or becoming a parent

-Perpetuating factors include avoidance of situations in which the person will not be with the loved one (e.g. school, work etc).
+Factors that maintain the problem once it has become established include: Avoidance of situations in which the person will not be with the loved one (e.g. school, work etc).
 Individuals may also engage in behaviours in order to keep the loved one near, for example feigning illness so they will stay home to look after them.

-Protective factors include: interests in engaging in activities, support from family and friends and an insight into their behaviour.
+Factors that are strengths of the person and reduce the severity of problems, promoting healthy and adaptive functioning may include: interests in engaging in activities, support from family and friends and an insight into their behaviour.

 Luke hears his parents arguing on Sunday night.
 Luke tells his dad he has a pain in his tummy on Monday.
 Luke’s dad stays home with home until Wednesday when Luke seems to be feeling much better, playing again with his siblings and running around the house.
 Wednesday morning, Luke hides his dad’s car keys just before he needs to leave for work.
 When asked about why he did this Luke explains that he does not want dad to go to work.
 Luke’s friend, Damian has told Luke that his parents are separating and Damian is going to live with his mother.
 Luke is worried that his dad is going to move out too.

-Predisposing factor: Luke’s parents and siblings are very protective of him as he is the youngest.
+Factors that may increase the likelihood that separation anxiety will develop: Luke’s parents and siblings are very protective of him as he is the youngest.

-Precipitating factor: Damian’s parents separating has led Luke to worry that the same thing will happen with his parents.
+Factors associated with the definitive onset of separation anxiety: Damian’s parents separating has led Luke to worry that the same thing will happen with his parents.
 Hearing his parents arguing.

-Perpetuating factors: Luke is avoiding being away from his father by pretending to be sick and then hiding his car keys.
+Factors that maintain the problem once it has become established: Luke is avoiding being away from his father by pretending to be sick and then hiding his car keys.
 In this way he is trying to avoid the chance of them being separated.
 This is problematic, as Luke is not getting an opportunity to challenge his belief.

-Protective factors: Luke has told his dad his worry about his parents separating.
+Factors that are strengths of the person and reduce the severity of problems, promoting healthy and adaptive functioning: Luke has told his dad his worry about his parents separating.
 Luke’s and his dad have a strong bond and positive relationship.